 Thus, there is an emerging consensus that information-based interventions and nudges seem unlikely to create substantial shifts in student behavior (Oreopoulos & Petronijevic, 2019).
-Under the best of circumstances, shifting the application behavior of students is no easy feat (McDonough, 1994; Holland, 2014; Weis, Cipollone, & Jenkins, 2014), and the profound socioeconomic stratification that currently exists in the postsecondary sector cannot be remedied through efforts to transform the application behavior of underserved students.
+Under the best of circumstances, shifting the application behavior of students is no easy feat (McDonough, 1997; Weis et al., 2014), and the profound socioeconomic stratification that currently exists in the postsecondary sector cannot be remedied through efforts to transform the application behavior of underserved students.
 Far more work is needed to examine the challenges facing admissions professionals, and how data can be brought to bear to help them achieve shared goals of admitting and enrolling students who have faced greater environmental challenges in their neighborhoods and schools.
-This would require a shift in thinking from information interventions and nudges for applicants and families, to choice architectures that shape the thinking and decisions of admissions officers (Thaler, Sunstein, & Balz, 2013).
-This also shifts away from a deficit-oriented perspective where low-SES applicants are a problem to be solved, and toward admissions officers whose mission, in part, is to provide equitable access.
+This would require a shift in thinking from information interventions and nudges for applicants and families, to choice architectures that shapes the thinking and decisions of admissions officers (Thaler et al., 2013).
+This move also shifts away from a deficit-oriented perspective where low-SES applicants are a problem to be solved, and toward admissions officers with a mission to provide equitable access.